 Because estrogen increases the retention of Copper in the body, many women who take Birth Control pills to control their PMS and pre-menstrual symptoms, menstrual cramps and acne are actually creating an environment within their bodies which will exacerbate those exact symptoms.

-can accumulate in the Thyroid and cause Hashimoto's Thyroiditis or block the conversion of T4 into T3, the active form of Thyroid hormone.
-Estrogen has a similar structure to T3 and can block thyroid receptors on cell membranes throughout the body, causing a physiological Hypothyroidism, even though T3 production may be normal.
+Both Copper and Mecury can accumulate in the Thyroid and Liver and can cause Hashimoto's Thyroiditis or block the conversion of T4 into T3, the active form of Thyroid hormone.

 Copper and the Liver